 Cuisine: American, Mexican

-Prepare the beans – add liquid and beans: Add the broth (or water).
-Stir, using a wooden spoon to scrape up any browned bits on the bottom of the pan.
-Cook 1 minute.
-Add the beans and season to taste with a couple generous pinches of flakey sea salt and ground black pepper.
-Stir to incorporate.
+Add liquid, then beans: Add the broth (or water) to the pot and use a wooden spoon to scrape up any browned bits on the bottom of the pan.
+Cook for 1 minute.
+Then, add the black beans and season to taste with a couple generous pinches of flakey sea salt and ground black pepper.
+Stir well to thoroughly combine.

-To serve: Spoon some of the beans down the middle of each tortilla.
+To serve beans as tacos: Spoon some of the beans down the middle of each tortilla.
 Top with corn salsa and desired garnishes.
 Enjoy!

 Notes